bringauto/mission-module/docs/mission_module.md

 ![activity diagram of autonomy receiving command](uml/exported_diagrams/command_activity_diagram.png "Activity diagram of the autonomy receiving command")

-The Autonomy device sends the status of the car to the Mission Module.
+The Autonomy device sends the car status to the Mission Module.
 The status contains a field `State` with the value corresponding to the state of the device (`DRIVE`, `IN_STOP`, `IDLE`, `OBSTACLE`, `ERROR`).

 # Messages

 ## Structure

 Below, the data passed in the messages used in the External Protocol are described.
-The data structure can be also found in the [.proto](../lib/protobuf-mission-module/) file.
+The data structure can also be found in the [.proto](../lib/protobuf-mission-module/) file.

 ## Status payload data